KojiroTsugaru/Kami-Res-AI-backend/README.md

-# Kami-Res-AI Backend API
+# Flair Backend API

 A FastAPI-powered backend service for an AI-powered image analysis and response generation application.
 This project demonstrates modern backend development practices, API design, and integration with OpenAI's vision models.

 ## 🚀 Project Overview

-Kami-Res-AI Backend is a RESTful API service that processes images and generates contextual responses based on user-defined moods and length preferences.
+Flair Backend is a RESTful API service that processes images and generates contextual responses based on user-defined moods and length preferences.
 It integrates with OpenAI's GPT-4 Vision model to analyze images and generate appropriate text responses.

 ## 🛠️ Tech Stack